kubernetes-sigs/cluster-proportional-autoscaler/README.md

       "coresPerReplica": 2,
       "nodesPerReplica": 1,
       "min": 1,
-      "max": 100
+      "max": 100,
+      "preventSinglePointFailure": true
     }
 ```

 The equation of linear control mode as below:
 ```
 replicas = max( ceil( cores * 1/coresPerReplica ) , ceil( nodes * 1/nodesPerReplica ) )
+replicas = min(replicas, max)
+replicas = max(replicas, min)
 ```

-Notice that both `coresPerReplica` and `nodesPerReplica` are float.
+When `preventSinglePointFailure` is set to `true`, controller ensures at least 2 replicas
+if there are more than one node.

 For instance, given a cluster has 4 nodes and 13 cores.
 With above parameters, each replica could take care of 1 node.
 So we need `4 / 1 = 4` replicas to take care of all 4 nodes.
 And each replica could take care of 2 cores.
 We need `ceil(13 / 2) = 7`
 replicas to take care of all 13 cores.
 Controller will choose the greater one, which is `7` here, as the result.

 Either one of the `coresPerReplica` or `nodesPerReplica` could be omitted.
-Both `min` and `max ` could be omitted.
+All of  `min`, `max` and
-If not set, `min` would be default to 1.
+`preventSinglePointFailure` is optional.
+If not set, `min` would be default to `1`,
+`preventSinglePointFailure` will be default to `false`.

+Side notes:
+- Both `coresPerReplica` and `nodesPerReplica` are float.
-The lowest number of replicas is set to 1.
+- The lowest replicas will be set to 1 when `min` is less than 1.

 ### Ladder Mode